Booz Allen Hamilton

-Booz Allen Hamilton Holding Corporation (informally Booz Allen) is the parent of Booz Allen Hamilton Inc., an American government and military contractor, specializing in intelligence.
-It is headquartered in McLean, Virginia, in Greater Washington, D.C., with 80 other offices around the globe.
-The company's stated core business is to provide consulting, analysis and engineering services to public and private sector organizations and nonprofits.
+Booz Allen Hamilton Holding Corporation (informally Booz Allen) is the parent of Booz Allen Hamilton Inc., an American company specializing in digital transformation and artificial intelligence.
+The company is headquartered in McLean, Virginia, in the Washington metropolitan area, with 80 additional offices around the globe.
+Booz Allen's stated core business is to provide consulting, analysis, and engineering services to public- and private-sector organizations and nonprofits.

+It is a major provider of cybersecurity services to the U.S. Security and Exchange Commission.
+Nearly all of the company's revenue comes from U.S. government contracts.

 History

-Beginnings
+20th century

 The company that was to become Booz Allen was founded in 1914, in Evanston, Illinois, when Northwestern University graduate Edwin G. Booz founded the Business Research Service.
 The service was based on Booz's theory that companies would be more successful if they could call on someone outside their own organizations for expert, impartial advice.
 Booz's service attracted a number of clients, such as Goodyear Tire & Rubber Company, Chicago's Union Stockyards and Transit Company, and the Canadian Pacific Railway.

 During the following three decades, the company went through a number of name changes and business models, eventually settling on Booz, Fry, Allen & Hamilton, named after their partnership in 1936.
 Before George A. Fry's departure in 1942, the company's name was changed again to Booz Allen Hamilton.

-Post-World War II era

-In general, the post-World War II era saw a shift in the company's client pool, with many contracts coming from governmental institutions and different branches of the Armed Forces.
+The post-World War II era saw a shift in the company's client pool, with many contracts coming from governmental institutions and different branches of the Armed Forces.

 Edwin G. Booz died in 1951.
 The company received its first international contract two years later, in 1953, to help reorganize land-ownership records for the newly established Philippines government.

+Booz Allen has been credited with developing several business concepts.
+In 1957, Sam Johnson, great grandson of the S.C.
+Johnson & Son founder, and Booz Allen's Conrad Jones published How to Organize for New Products which discussed theories on product life-cycle management.
+In 1958, Gordon Pehrson, deputy director of U.S. Navy Special Projects Office, and Bill Pocock of Booz Allen Hamilton developed the Program Evaluation and Review Technique (PERT).
+In 1982, Booz Allen's Keith Oliver coined the term "supply chain management".

 The partnership was dissolved in 1962 and the company was registered as a private corporation.
 In 1998, Booz Allen Hamilton developed a strategy for the IRS to reshuffle its 100,000 employees into units focused on particular taxpayer categories.

 21st century

 Bloomberg named it "the world's most profitable spy organization".
-According to an Information Week piece from 2002, Booz Allen had "more than one thousand former intelligence officers on its staff".
+According to an Information Week piece from 2002, Booz Allen had "more than one thousand former intelligence officers on its staff."
 According to its own website, the company employs more than 10,000 personnel who have cleared TS/SCI background checks.